I’m fed up of all the bull being peddled about innovation.

 Evolution: “adapting assets amidst continuous feedback”

 Apart from a few creationists, most people seem to intuitively understand what this is all about.
 Small changes over long periods of time that enhance the performance of an asset toward an increasingly specialist or efficient capability.
 Sometimes called survival of the fittest, this specialisation is heavily dependent on the surrounding conditions and the availability of continuous feedback.
 There will be dominant predators and they will survive a very long time until the environmental conditions shift and the Sabretooth Effect kicks in (the big teeth become irrelevant).
 This is a prolific form of change but it is a bit slow and difficult to direct or accelerate.
 In traditional ‘make-stuff’ work, it’s an obvious product development, refining the asset itself.
-In ‘know-stuff’ work, where practitioners polish and hone capabilities across a life-time, this is much more powerful albeit less tangible.
+In ‘know-stuff’ work, where practitioners polish and hone capabilities across an entire life-time, this is much more powerful albeit less tangible.
 To continue the ecological metaphor, you must let these things breed, so that the next generation inherit the good genes.
 This is not innovating, this is fine tuning an asset.

 Innovation: “exapting assets to greater utility”